spec-tacles/proxy/README.md

 ```

 `url` represents the full, final URL of the request. `body` is any valid JSON as returned from the server.

+For an unsuccessful status code (non-zero status), the body will be a string describing the error.